Glenn L. Martin Maryland Aviation Museum: History

 The Glenn L. Martin Aviation Museum was founded in 1990.
 As part of preparations for the nascent museum, two RB-57s were acquired from the Aberdeen Proving Ground, where they had been used as targets.
 After an initial attempt was postponed due to fog, the aircraft were airlifted to the museum on 28 May 1992.
 The museum opened at Martin State Airport on 11 June 1993.

 A Martin 404 was flown to the museum on 27 May 2000.
 (Note: It was purchased from a man named Manfred Leuthard in California, who had intended to use it for sightseeing flights.)

 By 2003, increased attendance led the museum to seek a larger facility.
 At the same time, it was renamed the Glenn L. Martin Maryland Aviation Museum to reflect an expanded focus.
 By 2006, it was considering options to bring the aircraft inside and consolidate various facilities at one location.
 The following year it mounted an effort to purchase one of the two surviving Martin Mars flying boats.

 The museum acquired a T-34C in 2013.

 By 2017, the museum began an increased focus on STEM education.
 This was followed by renovations to many of its exhibits in 2018, which included replacing older displays with digital equipment.

 A bond issue was proposed in 2023 to support the renovation of the former Lockheed Martin building at 2323 Eastern Drive as a new location for the museum.
 The building was acquired by the Maryland Aviation Administration in March 2025 with view toward leasing it to the museum.
+The 100,000 sqft, five-floor building is significantly larger than the museum's existing location and will be called the Maryland Aerospace Heritage Center.